Data Monetization: Data is Crude

 To continue the analogy, similar to oil, data can be refined in many ways to deliver meaningful insights, decisions and, ultimately, value to a business’ top and bottom line.
 This process involves science, art, and experience to successfully monetize data.
 In this series, we demystify and layout a framework to understand and extract value from your data asset.

 Data Monetization is a fancy way of saying, “making money from your data.”
 Whether your organization is a data producer, data aggregator or data consumer, you have the potential to generate new revenue streams through data monetization.
 This value can be achieved across a broad spectrum of analytical activities from descriptive through preemptive.
 Additionally, data can be leveraged across disparate disciplines: new data-driven products and services, client lifecycle management, internal cost optimization, sales funnel optimization and cross-sell/next best product to name a few.
 The most successful companies will monetize data in a great range and variety of activities.

-Demand for additional data to understand customer behavior and deliver personalized messaging is at all time high across various industries.
+Demand for additional data to understand customer behavior is at all time high across various industries.

-Identify the right leader with strong data skills, business understanding and proven monetization experience.
+Identify the right leader who possesses strong data skills, business understanding and proven monetization experience.

-Create a data strategy and roadmap that aligns and supports the strategic initiatives of the business.
+Create a data strategy & roadmap that aligns and supports the strategic initiatives of the business.

 Define goals on a timeline and make sure the roadmap has incremental goals.